 Requests for up to $2,500 in funding may be submitted and are reviewed on a rolling basis to support short-term projects or one-time activities.
 Organizations can receive one small grant award per year.
 In general, the timeframe from submission of your application to funding decision will be six to ten weeks.

 Project and capacity building grants

-Please note: The application for this program is currently closed.
+Please note: The application for this program will open by January 29, 2020.

 Equity Action project and capacity building grants are awarded annually to support:

 - Projects that meet the needs of the LGBTQ communities in Rhode Island

 - Board development, strategic planning, program development, nonprofit business development, fundraising, program evaluation, or other activities that build the capacity of organizations that play a vital and unique role in the LGBTQ communities